After pummeling Florida, a strengthening storm system will drench the Atlantic coast

 The severe weather also once again postponed undocking from the International Space Station of SpaceX's Dragon, which is packed with over 3,500 pounds of "science and hardware" and awaiting to be analyzed back on Earth.

-The cargo ship was originally schedule to leave on Thursday but its departure was repeatedly delayed this week due to the harsh weather conditions off the coast of Florida where it will splash down.
+The cargo ship was originally scheduled to leave on Thursday but its departure was repeatedly delayed this past week due to the harsh weather conditions off the coast of Florida where it will splash down.

 The spacecraft is expected to undock on Tuesday "no earlier than 5:05 p.m.
 EST," NASA announced.